 The MBRWF prefers projects that can be completed in one year, although multi-year projects will be considered for continuous funding.

-- The MBRWF prefers to be the direct sponsor.
-In the event that a project is funded through a nonprofit conduit, the MBRWF would require a copy of the verification letter from the IRS confirming 501(c)(3) status and a letter indicating that the conduit organization agrees to accept the funds without any additional costs or overhead.
+- In the event that a project is funded through a nonprofit conduit, the MBRWF would require a copy of the verification letter from the IRS confirming 501(c)(3) status and a letter indicating that the conduit organization agrees to accept the funds without any additional costs or overhead.
 Both documents must be attached to the grant application.

 - The MBRWF will consider co-sponsoring joint venture funding efforts with other organizations that share common objectives.